 Bonnie Jo Campbell | Visiting Faculty

 Bonnie Jo Campbell is the author of the acclaimed novel, Once Upon a River.
+Her newest book of stories, Mothers, Tell Your Daughters, was released by Norton in 2015.
 She was a 2009 National Book Award finalist and National Book Critics Circle Award finalist for her collection of stories, American Salvage, which won the Foreword Book of the Year award for short fiction.

 “American fiction waited a long time for Bonnie Jo Campbell to come along,” writes Jaimy Gordon, winner of the 2010 National Book Award.
 “A lot of us, not only women, were looking for a fictional heroine who would be deeply good, brave as a wolverine, never a cry baby, as able as Sacagawea, and with a strong and unapologetic sexuality.”